Campbell River system upgrades

 Upgrade the earthfill and concrete dam to improve seismic performance.
 This includes:

-- Adding a seepage cutoff wall (impermeable wall) where required within the earthfill sections to act as a seepage barrier.
+• Adding an impermeable cut-off wall where required within the earthfill sections to act as a seepage barrier.

 Construct permanent flood and flow imbalance risk mitigation upgrades.
-This includes:
+This include:

-- Replacing the three spillway gates and related works, such as the hoist system, so they can safely and more reliably pass water in a controlled manner downstream post-earthquake.
+• Replacing the three spillway gates and related works, such as the hoist system, so they can safely and more reliably pass water in a controlled manner downstream after an earthquake.

 Ladore Spillway Seismic Upgrade Project